Rafael Gava

-Rafael Gustavo Meneghel Gava (born 20 May 1993), known as Rafael Gava, is a Brazilian footballer who plays as a midfielder for Cuiabá.
+Rafael Gustavo Meneghel Gava (born 20 May 1993), known as Rafael Gava, is a Brazilian footballer who plays as a midfielder for Goiás.

 Club career

 On 24 June 2019, Gava signed a 3-year contract with Primeira Liga club Paços de Ferreira.
 The following 28 January, he was loaned back to his home country with Cuiabá.

 On 24 October 2020, Gava signed a permanent deal with Cuiabá until April 2022.
 The following 1 March, after helping the Dourado in their first-ever promotion to the Série A, he renewed his contract until December 2023.